boecker-lab/docs.sirius.github.io/docs/_pages/intro.md

 SIRIUS uses CSI:FingerID to identify the structure of a compound by searching in a molecular structure database.
-Here and in the following, “structure” refers to the identity and connectivity (with bond multiplicities) of the atoms, but no stereochemistry information.
+Here and in the following, "structure" refers to the identity and connectivity (with bond multiplicities) of the atoms, but no stereochemistry information.
 Elucidation of stereochemistry is currently beyond the power of automated search engines.